LSATHacks

 1. This is tempting, but not quite right.
 The phrase refers to Temple’s overall study.
 So his experimental findings about the pits may have been accurate.However, those experimental findings were not enough to make his overall study scientific.

-2. Actually, line 31 is the line that shows direct proof was unobtainable.
+2. Actually, the first sentence of the third paragraph is the line that shows direct proof was unobtainable.
 The ‘semblance of rigor’ line has a different purpose: it shows Temple’s study was not actually rigorous.

 4. CORRECT.
 Temple’s studies of the Calvaria major pits were the only direct, quantitative evidence he produced.
 The studies made his theory appear scientific, even though it actually was not a very scientific theory.